-There really is no hurry right off the bat, regardless of what the buyer is telling you.
-The offer is only good until midnight?
+There is no hurry right off the bat, regardless of what the buyer tells you.
+Is the offer only good until midnight?
 Rarely true.
-The buyer is looking at other companies as well?
+Is the buyer looking at other companies as well?
 I’m sure they are.
-But before being pushed to negotiate on terms, it’s time to take a step back, understand the bigger picture… and THEN engage in negotiations.
+But before being pushed to negotiate on terms, it’s time to take a step back, understand the bigger picture… and then engage in negotiations.

 Step 2: Understand Your Valuation

-You cannot in good conscience negotiate the sale of your company without understand the actual value of the business.
-This is indisputable fact.
-You would not negotiate to sell your house without understanding its likely value.
+In good conscience, you cannot negotiate the sale of your company without understanding the actual value of the business.
+This is an indisputable fact.
+You would not negotiate to sell your house without a basic understanding of its potential value.
 You would not go to the dealer and trade in your car without first knowing its value.
-It is truly impossible to effectively negotiate without understanding your value.
+It is genuinely impossible to negotiate without understanding your value effectively.

 Get this step right.
-Retain a valuation firm that you trust, that is certified, and that can detail and explain the value of your company.
+Retain a valuation firm that you trust that is certified and that can detail and explain your company’s value.

 Step 3: Understand Their Ability to Purchase

-Once you are ready to negotiate, the buyer is going to request financial statements.
-They’ll want to review your numbers in order to do their own valuation.
-At the same time, it’s entirely reasonable to understand their ability to actually consummate the sale.
+Once you are ready to negotiate, the buyer will request financial statements.
+They’ll want to review your numbers to do their valuation.
+At the same time, it’s entirely reasonable to understand their ability to consummate the sale.
 Do they have cash on hand for the purchase?
 Other investors?
 Will they require a bank loan?
 Ask.

-Tip: If you work with a good business broker or M&A intermediary they often will help you through this screening process.
+Tip: If you work with a good M&A intermediary, they often will help you through this screening process.

 Step 4: Go Shop